 That is most obvious with Velcro.
 The crusade to bring peace throughout the Country of Widows clashes with morals on how to do it.
 Obstacles along the way aren't just physical like combat, they're emotional.
 Every book guides Velcro to keep to the course and also look within.
 Being a warrior isn't just about combat, but coming to terms with a deeper meaning of revenge and justice, when to refrain or use the skills that have been learned, and the importance of family and sacrifice.
 From discoveries of magic, infiltrating the government, and providing help to flailing survivors, a moral compass lends itself to explore compassion, regret, frustration, impatience, and most of all, ambition and determination.

 War affects everyone, and each supporting character has their own personal battle too.
 Velcro leads the revolution in an animated world populated by hamsters, bees, spiders, dogs, and rabbits - to name a few.
 A variety of personable and fun supporting characters are delightful, creepy and whimsical like Honey, a sassy and determined friend of Velcro's, to an evil scientist Spider.
 The Devil Corps may be attacking their own people, and the damage they cause may be their downfall.
-The victims they manage to leave behind turns many into fighters or allies, each one having their own distinct personality and motives to their causes.
+The victims they manage to leave behind turns many into fighters or allies, each one having their own distinct personality and motives.

 Velcro: The Ninja Kat series offers thrills, humor, and heart.
 Widdop's adventure is perfect for readers looking for an enjoyable, short set of books to dive into.
+He's an engaging writer who comes into his own and improves every book.
+He has a true keen sense of describing what his characters are doing in bite-sized details.
 Each installment picks up where the last one ended and takes you on an action-packed, offbeat journey with unique characters.
-(And has inspired me to get a cat to call Velcro too.).
+(And has inspired me to get a cat to call Velcro too!).